koonimaru/DeepGMAP/INSTALL.rst

 Prerequisites
 =============

 DeepGMAP is verified to work on Linux (Ubunru 16.10).
+Also using GPU is highly recommended.

 Python version 2.7.